WINSDK/notes/Investment Appraisal.md

 * The initial cost of the investment
 * The estimated life expectancy
 * The residual value of the investment
-* The forecasted net returns or net cash flows of the project
+* The forecast'd net returns or net cash flows of the project

 #### Quantitative methods
 * Payback period